Higher education bubble in the United States: Recent trends

 A 2019 analysis by Moody's Investor Services estimated that about 20% of all small private liberal arts colleges in the United States were in serious financial trouble.
 Between the early 2000s and early 2020s, hundreds of institutions permanently closed their doors.
 In fact, they were closing at an accelerating rate, and for-profit institutions were the hardest hit, as they were targeted by stricter regulations from the Obama administration.
 Public universities had to downsize or to merge.
 Rural ones had closed majors across the board, from the humanities to the sciences.
 Even rural religiously affiliated institutions, which many students and parents prefer due to their opposition to secularism and their small-town locations, have also been facing severe challenges.
 More than half of the colleges and universities that remained saw substantial reductions in the number of students attending.
 Such institutions have adapted to the new reality by dropping programs with low student interest, including many in the liberal arts and the humanities, like gender studies and critical race theory, creating majors for emerging fields, such as artificial intelligence, and professional programs, like law enforcement, investing in online learning programs, and addressing untapped demands, such as mid-career training or continuing education.
 By the early 2020s, the rate of growth of tuition fees had dropped, and some schools were freezing or even cutting theirs.
 If affordable or free online learning continued to grow, then non-elite institutions would struggle to justify their physical infrastructure.

 Colleges and universities have been criticized for offering degree programs that fail to provide students with relevant skills in the labor market after graduation, as well as grade inflation by lowering standards both for admission and coursework.
 Economist Bryan Caplan has argued the combination of more college graduates and weaker learning outcomes has led to credential inflation, in which employers ask for college degrees for jobs that don’t need one and previously did not require one.
 According to a Burning Glass Institute analysis of 2022 U.S. Census Bureau data, Bachelor’s degree holders in college-level jobs earn nearly 90% more than people with just a high-school diploma in their 20s, while 45% of college graduates are underemployed and earn 25% more than high-school graduates (not adjusting for any student loan debt of such graduates).
 Due to popular demand, the cost of higher education has grown at a rate faster than inflation between the late 20th and early 21st centuries.
 Student housing costs have risen faster than even tuition fees.
 From the 1990s to the 2010s, tuition and fees jumped 440%, as federal loans for students became more generous.
 Student debt has correspondingly increased as a result.
+PBS NewsHour business and economics correspondent Paul Solman has claimed that besides demand, other contributing factors are administrative bloat; more spending on amenities, such as food courts and recreational centers; and cuts in funding from state and federal authorities.